aleshaleksey/fansys23/08-spell-list.md

 **Special**: The spell causes 1 point of divine damage to undead at the start of each of their turns.
 A successful CHA save (repeated at the start of every turn) ends the spell.
 Regardless, the spell ends once the target reaches 1 HP.

-**Upcast**: For every extra MP die above 5, the spell increases the healing/damage by 1HP per round..
+**Upcast**: For every extra MP die above 5, the spell increases the healing/damage by 1 HP per round.

 ___
 ### Lesser Domain